andrew/ultimate-awesome/README.md

 - [font-awesome-pro](https://github.com/hung1001/font-awesome-pro) - CDN free for Font Awesome 5 Pro.
 - [awesome-funny-markov](https://github.com/sublimino/awesome-funny-markov) - A curated list of delightfully amusing and facetious Markov chain output.
 - [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
-- [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
-The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
 - [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
 - [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.